mechabubba/bear/README.md

 ### <a href="systemd-service-setup"></a> Setup systemd sandplate service

-**Be sure you're inside the root directory of the project and sandplate.service file is visible:**
+**Be sure you're inside the root directory of the project and the sandplate.service file is visible:**

 ![Imgur](http://i.imgur.com/Bx91m4C.gif)